kotlin-orm/ktorm/hexo-docs/source/en/sequence-aggregation.md

 }
 ```

-The `groupingBy` function is an intermediate operation, and it accepts a closure as its paramter, in which we should return a `ColumnDeclaring<K>` as the grouping key.
+The `groupingBy` function is an intermediate operation, and it accepts a closure as its parameter, in which we should return a `ColumnDeclaring<K>` as the grouping key.
 The grouping key can be a column or expression, and it'll be used in the SQL's *group by* clause.
-Actually, the `groupingBy` function doesn't do anything, it just returns a new created  `EntityGrouping` with the `keySelector` given by us.
+Actually, the `groupingBy` function doesn't do anything, it just returns a new-created  `EntityGrouping` with the `keySelector` given by us.
 The definition of `EntityGrouping` is simple:

 ```kotlin
 data class EntityGrouping<E : Entity<E>, T : Table<E>, K : Any>(